sparrowcode/PermissionsKit/README.md

 Swift 4.2.
 Ready for use on iOS 10+

 ## Integration
-Drop in `Source/SPPermission` folder to your Xcode project.
+Put `Source/SPPermission` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 Or via CocoaPods:
 ```ruby